 Claudia Brousseau, Treasurer

-Claudia Brousseau is a longtime resident of Central Vermont, and is employed by office of the State Treasurer as a Financial Manager.
+Claudia Brousseau is a longtime resident of Central Vermont, and is employed by the Vermont Department of Taxes as a Corporate Section Chief.
 Claudia holds a Bachelor’s Degree from Norwich University, and a Master’s Degree from Golden Gate University, and is a CPA licensed in the State of Vermont.
 Claudia and her husband Peter, live in Montpelier, and have one daughter Lauren, who recently graduated from Norwich University and married her college sweetheart Michael.
 Her husband Peter is an active business owner of a slate quarry in the Central Vermont area.
-They enjoy family time, walking, camping and spending time with their 2 Great Dane rescue dogs: Levi and Bella.
+They enjoy family time, walking, camping and spending time with their two Great Dane rescue dogs: Levi and Bella.

 Beverlee Pembroke Hill, Trustee

 Bev, born at the former Heaton Hospital in Montpelier attended and graduated from St. Michael’s schools, Lasell Jr. College, and has worked as a Court Stenographer, and recently retired as the Assistant City Manager of Montpelier.
-Bev is a 5th generation to establish her home with her husband, John on the family farm now know as Pembroke Heights in Montpelier.
+Bev is in the 5th generation to establish her home with her husband, John on the family farm now known as Pembroke Heights in Montpelier.
 John died in 1990.
-She has 3 grown children, Lindsey and Dan, 6th generation who built their home on the family farm and Jack, a retired Navy CAPT living in California and 8 grandchildren.
+She has 3 grown children, Lindsay and Dan, 6th generation who built their home on the family farm and Jack, a retired Navy CAPT now a pilot for Delta – and living in California and 8 grandchildren.
 She is a past Chair of the Montpelier School Board and Central Vermont Economic Development Board.
 Among other boards, she served 15 years as a Trustee of Central Vermont Medical Center.
 Bev was one of the original co-founders of the Montpelier Foundation where she served as Treasurer.
 She is a member of the Central Vermont Advisory Board of Community National Bank.
-Bev was named by the Vermont League of Cities and Towns as the 2001 Municipal Person o the Year and was honored by the Montpelier Rotary as Citizen of the Year in 2017.
-Bev loves to swim and attend her grandchildren’s activities which include water polo, hockey, motocross and dance recitals and theater.
+Bev was named by the Vermont League of Cities and Towns as the 2001 Municipal Person of the Year and was honored by the Montpelier Rotary as Citizen of the Year in 2017.
+Bev loves to swim and attend her grandchildren’s activities which include water polo, hockey, motocross, dance recitals and theater.